Del Monte Foods: Advertising

-Criticism and controversy
+Criticism and concerns

 In 1977, Del Monte was accused of profiting from the South African apartheid regime after sardines used in some of the company's products were found to have been sourced from the coast of Namibia, which was under South African control at the time.
 Some activists called for a boycott of Del Monte products.

 In January 2007, Del Monte Foods was accused of opposing efforts by the United States Congress to apply the continental minimum wage to the lower-paying tuna packing plants in American Samoa.
 On January 16, 2007, Melissa Murphy Brown, spokesperson for Del Monte, stated that the application would "severely cripple the local economy".
 She also stated that "for over 50 years, the Federal Department of Labor has provided that wages in U.S. territories, including American Samoa, be set by a federally appointed wage board, following public hearings."

 In 2023, four deaths were reported on a Del Monte pineapple farm in Kenya.
 A 2024 report said that there was evidence of human rights violations on the farm.